ahmeducf/weather-app/README.md

 ## Features

 - Search for a city
+- Auto suggest cities as the user types in the search bar
+- Showing loading spinner for the user while fetching data
 - Use geolocation to get the current weather forecast of the user's location
-- Auto suggest cities as the user types in the search bar
+- Change the look of the app based on the weather condition
 - Ability to switch between Celsius and Fahrenheit
 - Display hourly weather forecast
-- Showing loading spinner for the user while fetching data

 ## Demo